eduardomoraes/eduardomoraes/README.md

 I'm a Senior Manager of Data Science & BI at Arterra Wines Canada, with 10+ years in analytics and a postgrad in Artificial Intelligence from George Brown College.
 I specialize in transforming data into business value — leading large-scale forecasting, building enterprise BI platforms, and driving AI adoption across organizations.

-💼 Former Data Scientist at Scotiabank
+💼 Former Data Scientist at Scotiabank.
-🧠 Focus: AI/ML, CPG Analytics, Data Product Strategy
+🧠 Focus: AI/ML, CPG Analytics, Data Product Strategy.
-🌍 Fluent in English, Portuguese, and Spanish | Lived/worked in 🇧🇷 🇨🇱 🇨🇦
+🌍 Fluent in English, Portuguese, and Spanish | Lived/worked in 🇧🇷 🇨🇱 🇨🇦.
 🎸 I also pretend to play guitar (badly, but with passion).

 ### 🚀 What I Do